ironman5366/learn-blog/index.md

 ---
 layout: post
 title: Machine Learning for humans
+theme: jekyll-theme-architect
 ---

 #Machine Learning for humans

 Over the course of a few months, I've been researching the concepts and principles of machine learning.
 I've been researching neurons, backpropagation, classification, cross entropy, all of it.
 To a lot of people, including me a few months ago, all of this seems daunting, and insanely complex.

 Why is it so complicated?